-The pharmacy must ensure public safety, vaccine handling and storage requirements (e.g., specific references to COVID-19 Vaccine Storage and Handling Guidance for transferring vaccines) as well as adhere to relevant Ministry policy / direction, the COVID-19 Vaccine Agreement, and any Ontario College of Pharmacist (OCP) standards, polices or guidelines.
+The pharmacy must ensure public safety, vaccine handling and storage requirements (e.g., specific references to COVID-19 Vaccine Storage and Handling Guidance for transferring vaccines) as well as adhere to relevant Ministry policy / direction, the COVID-19 Vaccine Agreement, and any OCP standards, polices or guidelines.
 In addition, the pharmacist documentation must include the geographical location of the vaccine administration if not conducted within the pharmacy.